 “Thank you for calling Dave’s Garage Doors.
 This is Hilary.
 How can I help you?”
 The words flowed automatically.
-It was a familiar cadence she spoke dozens of times daily.
-“Why am I doing this?”, she wondered.
+It was a familiar cadence she repeated dozens of times daily.
+“Why am I doing this?” she wondered.
 “How did I end up here?”
 The road she’d taken had more than a few switchbacks.

 Hilary Szabo grew up a short walk from Beaverton Foursquare.
 Though the massive church bordered their neighborhood, her family chose instead to attend a small Bible church that’s since closed.
 Their choice hinted at things to come in Hilary’s life.
 A desire to know and to be known.
 Even better, a passion to connect people with one another.